Hildebrand Law, P.C. mobile logo

 The Court found that Monahan had a valid lien against Murin’s house.
 The Court agreed with Monahan’s objection to Murin’s plan.
 It did not approve Murin’s plan since the plan did not treat Monahan’s claim as secured.

 If you need information about a creditor’s lien on joint property in an Arizona divorce, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.